Klortho/Eutils-JSON/test/README.md

 These are "nice to have" improvements:

-- Combine recordFailure with $log->error.
-Also implement halt-on-error there.

 - use LibXML for XML validation

 - use LibXSLT for the transformation

-- use LWP instead of curl

 - Write a custom json parser and jsonlint.